 For more detailed instructions on using Snap Art, check out the other tutorials on our website.

 Sharp Image Resizing Using Blow Up

-To access the Blow Up image enlargement tools, right-click on the image in Exposure, choose Edit Copy in, and Alien Skin Blow Up.
-When preparing images for print, it’s best to make a copy of the image that is used for that purpose.
+To access the Blow Up image enlargement tools, right-click on the image in Exposure, choose Edit Copy in, and Blow Up.

 To the left is the thumbnail navigator and the User Settings panel.
 In the center are zooming and panning controls.
 On the right side are the adjustment tools.
 These include a button for each resizing mode: Crop & Resize, Resize, and Stretch.

 Crop & Resize crops the image to proportionally fill the output.
 It places the crop area over the most interesting part of your image, automatically.
-You can easily fine tune this location.
+You can fine tune this location easily.